ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 ### Installing the JSON Files

-These JSON files are the same as used in the Power Bi report, so if they have already been installed in the environment you can skip this step.
+These JSON files are the same as used in the Power BI report, so if they have already been installed in the environment you can skip this step.

 - Navigate to the clients Power BI workspace